-The DPH WIC Dietetic Internship is comprised of a minimum of 1000 hours of supervised practice hours through three internship areas:
+The DPH WIC Dietetic Internship is comprised of a minimum of 1200 hours of supervised practice hours through three internship areas:

 - Community/Public Health (504 hours)

-- Clinical (408 hours)
+- Clinical (504 hours)

 - Food Service (192 hours)

-- Case Studies (20 hours)

-- Exit (3 hours)
+Interns may be divided into Group A and Group B depending on available rotation site schedules and may complete rotations on opposite schedules (Group A completes community while Group B completes food service and clinical).
 Individual and group work will be conducted by each intern during the internship.
 Interns complete a minimum of 24 practice hours per week participating in the DPH WIC Dietetic Internship.